An Overview of the

 The Clear Blue Oceans Foundation is determined to address the lack of quality drinking water in California, among other issues.
-It developed and launched its Celebrities for Clean Drinking Water Initiative (Celebrity Initiative) to help bring celebrities and others who live or have homes within California together in a purpose-driven initiative with a set of defined objectives as follows:
+It developed a portable atmospheric water generating (AWG) water station and launched its Clean Drinking Water Initiative to help fund it.
+The goals are as follows:

 1. Increase awareness of the ongoing lack of water and water quality issues within California, where an estimated one million residents still do not have access to clean drinking water, with over 350 small water districts at best having contaminated drinking water, despite a bill signed over 12 years ago that states “access to clean drinking water is a human right”.

-2. Bring actors, atheletes, muscians and others together to help fund efforts to provide 18 or more CBO Drinking Water Stations (as shown in the renedering), to areas that do not currently have access to clean water and or depend on plastic bottled water, that itself is not safe to drink in most cases.
+to help fund our efforts to provide 18 or more CBO Drinking Water Stations (as shown in the renedering), to areas that do not currently have access to clean water and or depend on plastic bottled water, that itself is not safe to drink in most cases.
 These stand alone water station units can provide over 200 gallons of safe, clean drinking water made from local humidity daily, and more if state funding grants can be obtained.

 The above CBO Atmospheric Water Generating (AWG) Stations with custom storage tank will cost approximately $150,000 each to build, install and service the first year.
 The Watergen M PRO AWG units are built in the United States and can be operational within 90 days, subject to funding.
 Our goal is to raise up to $5 million to fund this initiative for the first two years, and place them where needed.